scalableminds/webknossos/docs/data_formats.md

 ### Layers

 A dataset consists of one or more layers.

-For electron-microscopy (EM) data, there is usually a `color` layer that holds the raw grayscale image data.
+For microscopy/CT/MRI data, there is usually a `color` layer that holds the raw grayscale image data.
-Additionally, there may be a `segmentation` layer that holds manually or automatically generated volume annotations.
+Additionally, there may be one or more `segmentation` layers that hold manually or automatically generated volume annotations (one ID per voxel).

-For light-microscopy (LM) data, there may be multiple layers with different channels.
+A webKnossos dataset can contain several `color` and `segmentation` layers which can be rendered invidiually or overlayed on top of each other.
+The maxmium number of visible layers depends on your GPU hardare - typically 16 layers.

 ![Color and Segmentation Layers](images/datalayers.png)

 ### Magnification Steps and Downsampling

-To enable zooming within huge datasets in webKnossos, dataset layers usually contain multiple magnification steps.
+To enable zooming within huge datasets in webKnossos, dataset layers usually contain multiple magnification steps (also called mipmaps or image pyramids).
 `1` is the magnification step with the highest resolution, i.e. the original data.
-`2` is downsampled by two in all dimensions and therefore only is an eighth of the file size of the original data.
+`2` is downsampled by by a factor of two in all dimensions and therefore only is an eighth of the file size of the original data.
-The list goes on in power-of-two steps: `1, 2, 4, 8, 16, 32, 64, …`
+Downsampling is done in power-of-two steps: `1, 2, 4, 8, 16, 32, 64, …`

 webKnossos also supports non-uniform downsampling.
 For example, `[2, 2, 1]` is downsampled in the `x` and `y` dimension, but not in `z`.